 - Recognize revenue as each performance obligation is satisfied

 For our purposes here, ASC 606 is important as it changes revenue recognition numbers for many SaaS companies.
-It is less likely, but can happen that companies will also change bookings and billings as companies change the way they contract for their services to meet the new revenue recognition rules.
-It will also change how some companies account for sales commissions, amortizing payments for contracts over 12 months.
+It is less likely but it can happen that companies will also change bookings and billings as companies change the way they contract for their services to meet the new revenue recognition rules.
+It also changes how some companies account for sales commissions, amortizing payments for contracts over 12 months.

 For more information about ASC 606 and IFRS 15, here’s some good guides to the new rules: